End-to-End Page-Level Assessment of Handwritten Text Recognition: Examples

 \subsection{Example~3}

-Computation of bWER and its relation with the classical WER and with the ``naive bag of words WER'', $\beta\!\WER$, directly computed as $B(X,Y)/N$, rather than as in Eq.\,\eqref{eq:werBoW}. \emph{Example 3a}.
+Computation of bWER (Eq.\,\ref{eq:werBoW}) for a reference transcript $X$ and two hypotheses $Y$ and $Z$, and its relation with the naive bag-of-words WER, $\beta$WER (Eq.\,\ref{eq:betaWER}) and with the classical WER (Eq.\,\ref{eq:lineWER} or \ref{eq:fullPageWER}).
+In both cases, the number of unavoidable insertions is $b=\big||X|-|Y|\big|=\big||X|-|Z|\big|=14-13=1$. \emph{Example 3a}.
 The bWER can considerably underestimate what might be considered ``true'' word recognition errors which, in this example, would be $6/10 = 60\%$: